mzffreyvazov/definex/README.md

 - Make sure the API server is running (`npm start` in api-server folder)
 - Check that your Gemini API key is correctly set in the `.env` file
 - Verify your internet connection

+### Text-to-Speech not working
+- Ensure your ElevenLabs API key is correctly set in the `.env` file
+- Check that TTS is enabled in the extension options
+- Verify the API server is running and accessible

 ### Phrase selection not working
 - Ensure Gemini is selected as the source in extension options